EternityForest/barrel.css/README.md

 ## Components

+### .stacked-form

+A form where each element is stacked vertically.
+All inputs should be inside a label.
+To group multiple inputs, Put them in a p, div, or section.

 ### .window

 A large pane, generally with a border and a background.
-May have a header and footer.
+May have a header and footer element.

 ### .tool-bar